-As a teen, it’s normal to feel sad, down in the dumps, or even depressed once in a while.
+As a teen, it’s normal to feel sad, down in the dumps, irritable (easily annoyed or angry), or even depressed once in a while.
 Most of the time you’ll be able to cope with your problems with the help of your parents/guardians, friends, or a counselor.
 However, sometimes problems come up that make you feel so depressed or hopeless that you think there’s no way out.
-Some people who feel this way begin to think about hurting themselves or committing suicide.
+Some people who feel this way begin to think about ending their lives by committing suicide.

 Why do people think about committing suicide?